metno/emep-ctm/Subrun.rst

 You can add both more emission heights in "EmisHeights.txt" and access them by changing the maps.
 (The maps cannot be set by config_emep.nml for now because it is not guaranteed that everything will work when you change the wrong things).
 You can define a new mapping for example using the "TEST" mapping (also in EmisDef.f90).
 To switch to "TEST" for those mappings set "USES%SECTORS_NAME='TEST'" in "config_emep.nml".
+Note that if you define new splits, you must include defaults values in all the default files (even if they are overwritten by the specials).

 Local Fractions (under development)
 -----------------------------------